 Fast forward to year 13, I began to get little pimples on my nose and cheeks.
 Mom promptly put me on the acne treatment I told you about and the problem went away.
 I hardly dealt with breakouts throughout high school.
 It felt wonderful to be able to use something that could make my complexion crystal clear during those vulnerable years.

 I won’t deny how great the feeling of having beautiful skin was.
 In more ways than one that acne treatment empowered the girls and me as we entered the next 4 years of our Singing Career.
 We all had beautiful, flawless complexions, and everyone thought we were lovely.

 Again, I’ll admit, I loved it.
 I loved being loved, and I loved being thought of as beautiful.
 In many ways I guess my bottle of vanity filled up too much.
 Deep down, I knew it, but I shoved that prickly thought even deeper.
 I had it all good.
 Nothing to worry about, right?

 Fast forward to this present year now and you find me battling waves of misery, looking, looking for something that would fix the way I looked, naturally.

 Every time I saw myself in the mirror I felt ugly.
-I began to think that it was impossible for people to like me or think well of me when they looked at my blotchy face.
-I even began to mistrust our essential oils in some ways because they weren’t supporting my skin like I wanted.
-(They actually were, but it just goes to show you how terrible I felt and that those feelings were playing a major role in my skin health.)
-And don’t get me going on how my skin looked in old blog posts.
+Painful thoughts entered my head that never had a place in my mind before.
+I really began to believe it was impossible for people to like me, or think well of me, when they looked at my blotchy face.
+Doubt and mistrust towards our essential oils crept in because I they weren’t supporting my skin like I wanted.
+(In truth, they were.
+But it just goes to show you how terrible I felt and that those feelings were playing a major role in my skin health.)
+And don’t get me going on how great my skin looked in old blog posts.
 Those were the worst.

 See how skewed my perspective on beauty really was?